Alelsito/react-tv-shows-searcher/README.md

 1. At first, displayed on the page you can only seen a seacher where you can write to search whatever TV Show you want.

-    - If the search does not match any posible result, instead of that the page will show an 404 error
+    - If the search does not match any posible result, instead of that the page will show an 404 error.
     - If the search match with any possible result, you will see them as cards displayed in a section under of the searcher. (*Ten (10) is the maximum possible TV Shows that the page will throw*).

 2. Of all the options, you can select one to accede to the details of the selected TV Show.